 Education

-George Orwell’s major argument in “Politics and the English Language”
+George Orwell’s Major Argument In “Politics And The English Language”

-Orwell builds up his central argument regarding the English language’s degeneration due to political designs that “inflated prose” is the primary driver of civilization’s decline which comes into play when lazy writers choose smart-sounding words instead of reality-based vocabulary.
-Orwell warns the readers of the English language that once this would be normalized in English writing, dictators can more easily capitalize on linguistic vagueness and the political world will be engaged in linguistic trickery.
+Orwell builds up his central argument regarding the English language’s degeneration due to political designs that “inflated prose” is the primary driver of civilization’s decline, which comes into play when lazy writers choose smart-sounding words instead of reality-based vocabulary.
+Orwell warns the readers of the English language that once this is normalized in English writing, dictators can more easily capitalize on linguistic vagueness, and the political world will be engaged in linguistic trickery.
 Moreover, the inflated style, according to Orwell, circulates like a viral disease through society and can turn governmental lies into “truths” by rotting and manipulating the brains of the readers and writers to achieve nefarious political designs.
 He explicitly warns against political oppression through the use and reliance on “readymade phrases” and encourages the readers and writers of the English language to be reality-specific, creative, and imaginative while coinciding with vivid metaphors (Orwell, 1946).

 References